Zhijie-YU/Taichi_Related/README.md

 # Taichi_Related
-Some papers and codes related to taichi and numerical simulation.
+Some papers and codes related to taichi language and numerical simulation.